Wrap those bulky and odd-shaped gifts by sewing up an adorable reusable Santa bag!

 First, let me show you what I found for him!
 We just bought a new car a few months ago that is a good ten years newer than the car we had previously.
 It has been so much fun for me to watch him baby it, so when I saw this cool Armor All car care gift pack in the automotive center at Walmart, I knew he would love it.

-The bucket—which can be used to hold water during car washing—is filled with the following items (many of which I know The Maestro will be downright giddy about using):
+The bucket—which can be used to hold water during car washing—is filled with the following items (many of which I know my husband will be downright giddy about using):

 - 16 fl oz of Ultra Shine Wash and Wax